 Pure Hodge structures are intimately related to formality.
+Recall that a differential graded algebra $(\Aa,d)$ is said to be \textit{formal} if it is connected to its cohomology $H^*(\Aa)$ by a string of quasi-isomorphisms of differential graded algebras, where $H^*(\Aa)$ carries the trivial differential.
+A topological space $X$ is then called \textit{formal} if its rational algebra of piece-wise forms $\Aa_{pl}(X)$ is a formal differential graded algebra.
+Note that by the descent of formality from $\CC$ to $\QQ$, in order to prove that a compact complex manifold is formal, it suffices to prove that its complex de Rham algebra is a formal differential graded algebra.

-Indeed, in \cite{DGMS} there are two completely different proofs for the formality of K\"{a}hler manifolds.
+In \cite{DGMS} there are two completely different proofs for the formality of K\"{a}hler manifolds.
 The first one and most well-known uses the $\del\delb$-lemma.
 The second proof, called ``the principle of two types'' uses the fact that, for K\"ahler manifolds, we have degeneration at $E_1$ together with pure Hodge decompositions in cohomology.
 For a complex manifold, satisfying the $\del\delb$-lemma is equivalent to having pure Hodge decompositions together with degeneration at $E_1$.
 Note, however, that while the $\del\delb$-lemma only makes sense in the the case of complex manifolds, Hodge decompositions and degeneration conditions make sense in the abstract broader context of a commutative dg-algebra $\Aa$ defined over $\mathbb{R}$ together with a filtration $F$ on $\Aa\otimes_\RR\CC$.
 We have:

 \begin{prop} Assume that a compact almost complex 4-manifold satisfies $E_1=E_\infty$ and $h^{0,1}=h^{1,0}$.
 Then the manifold is formal. \end{prop} \begin{proof} Proposition \ref{Hodgedec} gives Hodge decompositions for $H^1$ and $H^2$, whenever $h^{0,1}=h^{1,0}$ and by Serre duality we also have a Hodge decomposition on $H^3$.
 Together with the degeneration condition at $E_1$, this makes the de Rham algebra with the Hodge filtration, into a multiplicative pure Hodge complex.
-One may then apply the principle of two types of \cite{DGMS}. \end{proof}
+One may then apply the principle of two types of \cite{DGMS} (see also the purity implies formality proof in \cite{CiHo}). \end{proof}

 By Theorem \ref{complexfinale}, the hypotheses of the above proposition are always satisfied for a compact complex surface with even first Betti number: \begin{coro} Any compact complex surface with $b_1$ even is formal. \end{coro}